|

 of circumstance torment you, the demonic temptation will be to get upset,

 will and try to make things go according to your will.
-So, instead
+To cope with

 be your consolation. |